 Lumber

 Chestnut heartwood is legendary for its rot resistance.
-Logging of standing dead trees and then of the fallen logs took place for decades after the chestnut trees were killed.
-Like redwood, lumber made from chestnut heartwood needs no pressure treatment before being put into service, and leaches no toxic compounds upon weathering.
+Standing dead trees and fallen stumps were logged for decades after the chestnut trees were killed.
+Like redwood, lumber from chestnut heartwood does not need to be pressure treated before being used, and it will not leach any toxic compounds upon weathering.
 In an increasingly environmentally conscious society, marketing a naturally rot resistant alternative to both pressure treated lumber and old-growth redwood lumber should be easy.

 Nut crop